 Advance reservations are highly recommended.
 However, we are happy to make last-minute bookings as space allows.

-We require a credit card to guarantee your reservation.
-We have a 24 hour cancellation policy.
-If you cancel outside of 24 hours prior to your trip there is no fee.
-Cancellations within 24 hours of your trip will incur a $10 per person cancellation fee.
-No shows will be charged in full.
+We require payment at the time of your reservation to guarantee your space.
+We have a 48 hour cancellation policy.
+If you cancel outside of 48 hours prior to your scheduled trip time you will receive a refund minus a $10 per person processing fee.
+Cancellations within 48 hours of your scheduled trip time and no shows are non refundable.
 Group reservations policies differ; please call our office.

 Please arrive at least 45 minutes prior to your trip time.
 Before participating, you will need to sign our Assumption of Risk Waiver.
 Our professional staff will then provide a safety briefing and fit you with a lifejacket and helmet.